mighty-gerbils/gerbil/doc/guide/intro.md

 ```

-If we want to shutdown our ensemble we can do so very easily with the gxensemble tool:
+If we want to shutdown our ensemble we can do so very easily with the
+gxensemble tool, which is part of the Gerbil distribution:
 ```shell
 $ gxensemble shutdown
 This will shutdown every server in the ensemble, including the registry.
 Proceed? [y/n]